 The HCP-Early Psychosis Release 1.0 includes:

-The full release dataset is available on the HCP Featured Datasets query page on NDA as a single shared package (380 GB, option one) or can be filtered by modality, processing level, and subject GUID to create a custom package of a subset of the data (option two).
+The full release dataset (all available imaging + behavioral data) is available on the Connectomes Related to Human Disease (CRHD) Featured Datasets query page on NDA as a single shared package (1.3 TB, OPTION ONE), or as an unprocessed imaging + behavioral package (1.0 TB, OPTION ONE), or can be filtered by modality, processing level, and subject GUID to create a custom package of a subset of the data (OPTION TWO).

 Full details of the project and released data are available in the:

 To access the data, start by creating an NDA account or login to your existing one.
 After login, go to your account’s Data Permissions dashboard.
 Here you can request or renew access electronically to one or many repositories in NDA, including CCF and others.